Fl4m3Ph03n1x/market_manager/README.md

 - wxWidget: https://www.wxwidgets.org/downloads/
 - While it doesn't require a lot of memory to run, it does require a lot of memory to compile, at least 4GB.
 - Setup powershell environment variables `$env:CC="gcc"` and `$env:MAKE="make"`
-- An editor of your choise.
-I use VScode with some plugins and Fira Code font: https://github.com/tonsky/FiraCode
+- An editor of your choice.
+I use VScode with some plugins and the `Fira Code` font: https://github.com/tonsky/FiraCode

 ## How to run it